alexgaas/agg/README.md

 #### Cons:
 - Trie might be compact, but then we have no chance to update it.
 - Or (if we need to update) trie will require a huge amount of memory (to update).
-- Great data structure but it does not fit problem of data aggregation.
+- Great data structure, but it does not fit problem of data aggregation.

 ### Lookup table
 #### Pros: